StackStorm/st2contrib/README.md

-bsd_list_vtms | Get the list of vTMs and information from the Services Director. bsd_get_vtm_bandwidth | Get the assigned, current, and peak bandwidth for one or more vTMs bsd_set_vtm_bandwidth | Set the assigned bandwidth for a given vTM vtm_add_pool | Create a pool on a vTM. vtm_del_pool | Delete a pool on a vTM. vtm_add_tip | Create a Traffic IP Group on a vTM. vtm_del_tip | Delete a Traffic IP Group on a vTM.
+bsd_list_vtms | Get the list of vTMs and information from the Services Director. bsd_get_vtm_bandwidth | Get the assigned, current, and peak bandwidth for one or more vTMs bsd_set_vtm_bandwidth | Set the assigned bandwidth for a given vTM vtm_add_persistence | Configure a Session Persistence Class on a vTM. vtm_del_persistence | Delete a Session Persistence Class from a vTM. vtm_add_pool | Create a pool on a vTM. vtm_add_server_cert | Configure a SSL Server Certifcate on a vTM. vtm_del_server_cert | Delete a SSL Server Certifcate from a vTM. vtm_del_pool | Delete a pool on a vTM. vtm_add_tip | Create a Traffic IP Group on a vTM. vtm_del_tip | Delete a Traffic IP Group on a vTM.